So can crowdfunding save the cash-strapped arts as well?

 For example, it’s perfectly logical that video games can raise larger sums than films at the moment.
 Video gamers typically get many more hours of entertainment from the product, normally pay much more for it than they would for a cinema ticket, and are also likely to be early adopters of web based crowdfunding since, as gamers, they are by definition also users of some sort of computer/tablet/console etc.

-Also, certain types of game are likely to be more successful in these efforts than others – particularly those with a cult following and those with many players, which means MMORPG games are perhaps in a better position to raise big sums than some others.
-Video games also usually enjoy a global market for their products in a way that exceeds even the international revenues of Hollywood (although Hollywood is better able to penetrate vertically, generating sales from more diverse portions of society unlike games which, despite changes in the trend, are still most popular with boys and young men).
+Also, certain types of games are likely to be more successful in these efforts than others – particularly those with a cult following and those with many players, which means MMORPG games are perhaps in a better position to raise big sums than some others.
+Video games also usually enjoy a global market for their products in a way that exceeds even the international revenues of Hollywood.